 Second-Parent Adoption in Pennsylvania

-Say you’re a same-sex couple or a hetero couple having reproductive challenges and therefore must rely on either donated egg or sperm.
-Oh, you’re married couple, too.
+Say you’re a married same-sex couple or a hetero couple having reproductive challenges and therefore must rely on either a donated egg or sperm.
 Naturally, the baby that’s eventually born to you and your partner is, without question, your baby.

-“Now that same-sex marriage is legal, when a child is born during the course of a marriage, the other parent is the parent,” she says.
+“Now that same-sex marriage is legal, when a child is born during the course of a marriage, the other parent is the legal parent,” she says.
 “But they still need to go through the legal process because the law in Pennsylvania is pretty sketchy when it comes to parental rights.”

 “There used to be a home-study evaluation, which was pretty stressful and could be highly emotional,” Casale says.
 “There were also many more clearances required, and the process was a lot more expensive.”

 Casale advocates for adoption in any case where a non-biological parent is involved—same-sex or not.

-“If a couple who came into my office and were husband and wife, but the husband was unable to get his wife pregnant for whatever medical issues and the two relied on donated sperm, I am absolutely saying to this couple, ‘You need to go through the second-parent adoption process.’”
+“If a couple who came into my office were husband and wife, but the husband was unable to get his wife pregnant for whatever medical issues and the two relied on donated sperm, I am absolutely saying to this couple, ‘You need to go through the second-parent adoption process.’”

-It can be a raw place to press when telling a parent who already loves an unborn child that, technically, you should get that love decreed by the law, but it’s worth it in the end, Casale notes.
+It can be a raw place to press when telling a parent who already loves an unborn child that, technically, you should get that love decreed by state law, but it’s worth it in the end, Casale notes.

-“I tell my clients to think of it as what it is: a major inconvenience filled with tons of paperwork to file, clearances to get and exhaustive records going back years, but, in the end, you’ve helped secure the future of your child.”
+“I tell my clients to think of it as what it is: a major inconvenience filled with tons of paperwork to file, clearances to get, and exhaustive records going back years—but, in the end, you’ve helped secure the future of your child.”

-Plus, it can be a difficult process to navigate on your own, as the filing requirements may vary from county to county.
+Plus, it can be a difficult process for married couples to navigate on their own, as the filing requirements may vary from county to county.
 “Not having a lawyer to guide you through could really cause a problem,” Casale says.
 “For example, errors could cause you to not get scheduled [for your hearing] and you have no idea why that’s happened.”

 “I can’t file until after the child is born, but if you wait and are trying to do all this with a newborn added to the equation, it can make things very difficult.
 If you do things right, it’s actually a pretty streamlined process.”

 The final step is the decree hearing.
 “Not only are they short and sweet—about 20 or so minutes and rather anti-climactic—but I have found every judge I’ve been in front of at these hearings to be very supportive and pleasant,” Casale says.
 “It’s my favorite part of the job.”